 Dysgraphia Phenotypes in Native Chinese Speakers With Primary Progressive Aphasia

-BACKGROUND AND OBJECTIVES: To date, most primary progressive aphasia (PPA) literature is based on English language users.
-Naturally, linguistic features that vary from English, such as logographic writing systems, are under-investigated.
-The present study characterized the dysgraphia phenotypes of PPA patients who write in Chinese and investigated their diagnostic utility in classifying PPA variants.
+BACKGROUND AND OBJECTIVES: Most primary progressive aphasia (PPA) literature is based on English language users.
+Linguistic features that vary from English, such as logographic writing systems, are underinvestigated.
+The current study characterized the dysgraphia phenotypes of patients with PPA who write in Chinese and investigated their diagnostic utility in classifying PPA variants.

-METHODS: This study recruited 40 PPA participants and 20 cognitively-normal participants from San Francisco, Hong Kong, and Taiwan.
+METHODS: This study recruited 40 participants with PPA and 20 cognitively normal participants from San Francisco, Hong Kong, and Taiwan.
 We measured dictation accuracy using the Chinese Language Assessment for PPA (CLAP) 60-character orthographic dictation test and examined the occurrence of various writing errors across the study groups.
-We also performed voxel-based morphometry analysis to identify the grey matter regions correlated with dictation accuracy and prevalence of writing errors.
+We also performed voxel-based morphometry analysis to identify the gray matter regions correlated with dictation accuracy and prevalence of writing errors.

 DISCUSSION: The findings demonstrate the potential role of the orthographic dictation task as a screening tool and PPA classification indicator in Chinese language users.
-Each PPA variant had specific Chinese dysgraphia phenotypes that vary from those previously reported in English PPA patients, highlighting the importance of language diversity in PPA.
+Each PPA variant had specific Chinese dysgraphia phenotypes that vary from those previously reported in English-speaking patients with PPA, highlighting the importance of language diversity in PPA.